-We believe CFC's focus on, and knowledge of, the industry, as well as some of the ancillary services it provides to members, have engendered loyalty over many years.
-As of May 31, 2023, CFC had 1,426 members and 270 associates.
+We believe CFC's focus on and knowledge of the industry, as well as some of the ancillary services it provides to members, have engendered loyalty over many years.
+As of May 31, 2024, CFC had 1,167 members and 512 associates.
 As a member-owned cooperative, CFC's objective is not to maximize profit but to provide cost-based financial products and services to its members.
 As of Aug.
-31, 2023, the company had a modest geographic concentration in Texas, which represented about 7% of borrowers.
-Net loan exposure to Texas-based borrowers (excluding loans covered under its standby purchase commitment agreement with Farmer Mac) totaled \$5.5 billion and accounted for approximately 17% of total loans outstanding.
+31, 2024, the company had a modest geographic concentration in Texas, which represented about 8% of borrowers.
+Net loan exposure to Texas-based borrowers (excluding loans covered under its standby purchase commitment agreement with Farmer Mac) totaled \$5.9 billion and accounted for approximately 17% of total loans outstanding.

-Capital And Earnings: Adequately Capitalized
+Capital And Earnings: Adequately Capitalized With RAC Ratio To Remain 7%-10%

-We view CFC as adequately capitalized on a risk-adjusted basis, as reflected in a RAC ratio of 9.0% as of Aug.
-31, 2023, which is within our expected range of 7%-10%.
-We adjust CFC's adjusted common equity (ACE) for the prior-year cumulative derivative forward-value adjustment and current year-to-date derivative forward-value gains or losses, which totaled gains of \$505 million as of Aug.
-31, 2023.
-This is up from gains of \$195 million as of the same date last year due to higher interest rates.
+We view CFC as adequately capitalized on a risk-adjusted basis, as reflected in a RAC ratio of 9.3% as of Aug.
+31, 2024, which is within our expected range of 7%-10%.
+We adjust CFC's adjusted common equity (ACE) for the prior-year cumulative derivative forward-value adjustment and current year-to-date derivative forward-value gains or losses, which totaled gains of \$378 million as of Aug.
+31, 2024.
+This is down from gains of \$505 million as of the same date last year due to the expected decline in interest rates.

 These adjustments are related to interest-rate swaps that CFC uses to hedge interest-rate risk related to differences in the repricing characteristics of its loan portfolio and its borrowings.
 Those hedges create some timing asymmetry in the company's financial reporting under generally accepted accounting principles.

 Although CFC has not sought the hedge accounting treatment necessary to have its interest-rate swaps classified as cash flow hedges for financial reporting, we believe these hedges are economically effective.
 Therefore, we adjust reported equity in the same manner we do for cash-flow hedges.
-If market interest rates fall and the forward-value adjustments convert to losses, we would add back such losses to ACE.
+With interest rates expected to decline in 2025, we could see the forward-value adjustments convert to losses.
+If that happens, we would add back such losses to ACE.